MAKE AN RGB CONTROL KNOB.

 If you've every used cheaper versions you'll appreciate it.

 I deliberately designed the PCB with the main current carrying track to the MOSFETs kept clear of solder resist.
 This means you can flow solder along it to make it beefier if desired.
-Note the gold plating on the exposed copper.
-It takes solder well.

 Be extra careful in mounting and soldering the rotary encoder.
 This is a fairly high resolution gray code unit and has a lot of small contacts inside it.
 Once you've carefully jiggled the large support pins and the five small connector pins into the PCB, solder the big support pads first, then carefully solder the five other pins without lingering on them with the soldering iron for too long.